aws-dev-staging/test-guidance/README.md

 ## Prerequisites

+### Enable Amazon CodeGuru Security

+In June 2023, AWS announced the preview release of Amazon CodeGuru Security, a static application security testing (SAST) tool that uses machine learning to identify code vulnerabilities.

+This solution utilizes Amazon CodeGuru Security scans on external packages to provide guidance for addressing vulnerabilities and offering in-context code patches for specific vulnerability categories, simplifying the remediation process.

+Before deploying the solution, ensure that Amazon CodeGuru Security is enabled for the region where you intend to deploy the solution stack.

+Amazon CodeGuru Security is accessible through the AWS Management Console, the [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI), and [AWS Software Development Kit](https://aws.amazon.com/developer/tools/) (SDK), along with several integrations.
+For additional information, refer to [Getting started with CodeGuru Security](https://docs.aws.amazon.com/codeguru/latest/security-ug/getting-started-with-codeguru-security.html).

 ### Operating System

-You must have [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) installed.
+You must have AWS CLI installed.
 For installation instructions, refer to [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### Multi-Account Configuration